 In the ten minutes it takes to read this entry, 5.000.000 tons of waste will be produced worldwide.
 When it comes to reducing environment impacts, nothing is more important to us than growing and living sustainably with our planet.

-“çöp” means “garbage” in Turkish; “madam”, the same as the French word indicates. “çöp(m)adam” (Garbage Ladies) is symbolic of this meaning – taking garbage and turning it into something fashionable and fun; even though it sounds weird.
+“çöp” means “garbage” in Turkish; “madam”, the same as the French word indicates. “çöp(m)adam” (Garbage Ladies) is symbolic of this meaning – taking garbage and turning it into something fashionable and fun.

 has worked, voluntarily and professionally, in civil society since she was a teenager.
 Academically, she studied anthropology and languages, but her main interests have always been greater equality and empowerment from a grass-roots level.
 She was fortunate to be able to establish the first program for civic participation at the university level in Turkey, as well as initiate the Ashoka program as the first country representative.
 She has taken her idealism to a different level now, down to the trash can, at long last acknowledging that some things cannot completely change but they can be modified.